Perpignan In The Languedoc

 Tourism is also important; there is a nearby international airport with regular flights from the UK to Perpignan, and the city is a thoroughfare for motorists going to Spain.

-Founded in the 10th century, Perpignan was the fortified capital of the Spanish kingdom of Roussillon .
-Its architecture shows much Spanish influence.
+Founded in the 10th century, Perpignan was the fortified capital of the Languedoc kingdom of Roussillon .
+Its architecture shows much Languedoc influence.
 Among its notable buildings are the Loge (14th cent.), built to house the merchants' exchange; the Gothic Cathedral of St. Jean (14th-15th cent.); and the castle of the kings of Majorca (13th-15th cent.), which forms part of the old citadel dominating the city.

 Perpignan has a weekly market of food, clothing and flowers on a Sunday.